CySecWall-repo/CybersecurityRepo/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
+Load balancing ensures that the application will be highly available,in addition to restricting access to the network.
 - What aspect of security do load balancers protect?
 ANSWER: